EPA bans asbestos, a deadly carcinogen still in use decades after a partial ban was enacted | Science-Environment

 Exposure to asbestos is known to cause lung cancer, mesothelioma and other cancers, and it is linked to more than 40,000 deaths in the US each year.
 Ending the ongoing uses of asbestos advances the goals of President Joe Biden's Cancer Moonshot, a whole-of-government initiative to end cancer in the US, Regan said.

+Known as the Frank Lautenberg Chemical Safety Act, the law was intended to clear up a hodgepodge of state rules governing chemicals and update the Toxic Substances Control Act, a 1976 law that had remained unchanged for 40 years.

-The EPA banned asbestos in 1989, but the rule was largely overturned by a 1991 court decision that weakened EPA's authority under TSCA to address risks to human health from asbestos or other existing chemicals.
-The 2016 law required the EPA evaluate chemicals and put in place protections against unreasonable risks.
+The EPA banned asbestos in 1989, but the rule was largely overturned by a 1991 Court of Appeals decision that weakened the EPA's authority under TSCA to address risks to human health from asbestos or other existing chemicals.
+The 2016 law required the EPA to evaluate chemicals and put in place protections against unreasonable risks.

 Most consumer products that historically contained chrysotile asbestos have been discontinued.

-The use of asbestos diaphragms has been declining and now accounts for about one-third of the chlor-alkali production in the US, EPA said.
+The use of asbestos diaphragms has been declining and now accounts for less than one-third of the chlor-alkali production in the US, the EPA said.

+The EPA rule will ban imports of asbestos for chlor-alkali as soon as the rule is published but will phase in prohibitions on chlor-alkali use over five or more years to provide what the agency called ''a reasonable transition period''.

+A ban on most other uses of asbestos will effect in two years.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)